Booking Terms & Conditions

-Where we offer the option of a provisional booking, the property will be released for general sale after the agreed time period (usually up to 5 days) unless the booking has been fully confirmed by you in accordance with these booking conditions.
+Where we offer the option of a provisional booking, the property will be released for general sale after the agreed time period unless the booking has been fully confirmed by you in accordance with these booking conditions.

 Even if we have sent a written confirmation, we on behalf of the owner, have the right to cancel a booking where there are reasonable grounds to believe that (i) it is not legitimate (ii) you are likely to breach any of our booking conditions (iii) information supplied by you in relation to your booking is incorrect (iv) you have behaved in a vexatious, abusive or unlawful manner to owners, suppliers or to our staff.
 If we cancel your booking, we will tell you in writing and neither we nor the owner will have any legal responsibility to you.

-When you book, you must pay the deposit amount due (plus any applicable booking fees) by debit or credit card over the telephone, or by sending us a cheque.
-All payments must be in pounds sterling.
-We do not accept online payments.
+When you book, you must pay the deposit amount due (plus any applicable booking fees) by debit or credit card, or by sending us a cheque.
+We only accept payment in pounds sterling.
 We must then receive the rest of the money owed no less than 10 weeks before the start of your stay.
-However, if you book less than 10 weeks before the start of your stay, we must receive full payment of the total cost of your booking (including any travel insurance premiums and booking fees) when you make the booking.
+However, if you book less than 10 weeks before the start of your stay, we must receive full payment of the total cost of your booking when you make the booking.
 For any booking made less than two weeks before the start of your stay, you must pay for the booking in full by debit or credit card, or by bank transfer, at the time of booking.

 If you do not pay any payment due in relation to your booking by the appropriate date we, on behalf of the owner, are entitled to assume that you want to cancel your booking.
 In this case, your booking will be cancelled immediately and the provisions of section 6b will apply.
 You may also need to pay additional charges.